“Blessed are the peacemakers, for they will be called the children of God. (Matthew 5:9 NET)

 Arbitration – When you and an opponent cannot come to a voluntary agreement on a material issue, you may appoint one or more arbitrators to listen to your arguments and render a binding decision to settle the issue.
 In 1 Corinthians 6:1-8, Paul indicates that this is how Christians ought to resolve even their legal conflicts with one another: “If you have disputes about such matters, appoint as judges even men of little account in the church” (1 Corinthians 6:4) (2).

 Accountability – If a person who professes to be a Christian refuses to be reconciled and do what is right, Jesus commands church leaders to formally intervene to hold him or her accountable to Scripture and to promote repentance, justice, and forgiveness: “If he refuses to listen [to others], tell it to the church” (Matthew 18:17.
 2 Thessalonians 3:14,15).
-Direct church involvement is often viewed negatively among Christians today, but when it is done as Jesus instructs – lovingly, redemptively, and restoratively – it can be the key to saving relationships and bringing about justice and peace (2).
+Direct church involvement is often viewed negatively among Christians today.
+Still, when it is done as Jesus instructs – lovingly, redemptively, and restoratively – it can be the key to saving relationships and bringing justice and peace (2).

 The question is, do we love people enough to tell them the truth?
 (Proverbs 27:6) It takes a leader who cares little about their own peace to bring true peace to the team.
 Much is at stake for a peacemaker.
-Many Peacemakers are entering dangerous situations with only one goal in sight…to MAKE peace where no peace exists (Philippians 1:27,28).
+Many Peacemakers are entering dangerous situations with only one goal: to MAKE peace where no peace exists (Philippians 1:27,28).

 "...And THEY (i.e. the peaceMAKERS) will be called, THE SONS OF GOD."
 (Matthew 5:9)